Generic Name: mesalamine (oral) (me SAL a meen)

 Asacol side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Asacol: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Asacol: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using Asacol and call your doctor at once if you have: